Igbo people: Marriage

 In the past, many Igbo men practiced polygamy.
-The polygamous family is made up of a man and his wives and all their children.
+The polygamous family was made up of a man and his wives and all their children.
 Men sometimes married multiple wives for economic reasons so as to have more people in the family, including children, to help on farms.
-Christian and civil marriages have changed the Igbo family since colonization.
-Igbo people now tend to enter monogamous courtships and create nuclear families, mainly because of Western influence.
+Igbo people now tend to enter monogamous courtships and create nuclear families, mainly because of Western and Christian influence.
 Some Western marriage customs, such as weddings in a church, take place either before or after the lgbo cultural traditional marriage.

 Attire

 Traditionally, the attire of the Igbo generally consisted of little clothing, as the purpose of clothing originally was simply to conceal private parts.
 Because of this purpose, children were often nude from birth until the beginning of their adolescence—the time they were considered to have something to hide.
 Uli body art was used to decorate both men and women in the form of lines forming patterns and shapes on the body.